mal-lang/mal-toolbox-tutorial/tutorials/tutorial1/language-model-tutorial.md

 }
 ```

-This piece of code defines a simple MALLang.
+This piece of code defines a simple example of MAL-Language.
 We define a category called System that holds two assets:
 - Computer
     - If steps `connect` and `crackPassword` happen, then `access` would be triggered, which at the same time would trigger `compromise`.
     - If `compromise` is activated, we would move to the step `accessFolder` in asset `Folder`.